11 Key Ways to Protect Your Online Presence

 Key Facts about Identity Theft & Cyber Crime

-The Small Business Innovation Research (SBIR) reported that small businesses “remain susceptible to cyber attacks due to lack of resources and surprisingly, a lack of knowledge of the threat (SBIR, n.d.).”
+The Small Business Innovation Research (SBIR) reported that small businesses “remain susceptible to cyber attacks due to lack of resources and surprisingly,a lack of knowledge of the threat .”

 The National Cybersecurity Institute noted that 50 percent of SMBs have been a victim of cyber attacks.
 Worse yet, over 60 percent of those attacked went out of business (LeClair, 2015).